 15. You are available for a Q and A following the film’s screening

 16. All feature films must be sent by hard drive, USB, or dropbox link for viewing by

-judges. -The feature film chosen to screen during the festival must be made 35mm
+judges.
+The feature film chosen to screen during the festival must be a 25fps DCP file.

 19. The Setting Sun Film Festival will not be responsible for damaged, lost, misdirected or unusable content.

 20. Content that is libellous, defamatory, obscene, pornographic, sexually, culturally or racially offensive will not be included.
 A film under the threat of litigation, or facing litigation must not be entered.
 No refunds will be issued.